Andrew1OOO/AndrewWebsite/content/english/portfolio/project-4.md

 # Description

   Sudoku is a logic-based, combinatorial number-placement puzzle.
-In classic sudoku, the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contain all of the digits from 1 to 9.
+In classic sudoku, the objective is to fill a `9×9` grid with digits so that each column, each row, and each of the nine `3×3` subgrids that compose the grid (also called `boxes`, `blocks`, or `regions`) contain all of the digits from `1` to `9`.
 To have a computer solve a sudoku board, I used the method of backtracking.
 Backtracking is a general algorithm for finding all solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate as soon as it determines that the candidate cannot possibly be completed to a valid solution.

 ## Implementation
   These are the main function used in the code.
-This is pretty simple to follow, the backTrack(board) function finds the next possible empty space, then puts the numbers 1-10 in that position, seeing which numbers work.
+This is pretty simple to follow, the backTrack(board) function finds the next possible empty space, then puts the numbers `1`-`10` in that position, seeing which numbers work.
 If you get to a point where the number can't work, then it goes back through, backtracking its steps.
   ```python
     def backTrack(board):
       find = find_empty(board)